heyyy-sebastian/switch-n-play/readme.md

 - Implement more robust CSS browser resets
 - Make sure all <a> tags are updated and point to the right page
 - See if there's a way to make the dropdown menu less shakey?
-- Obsessively comment all of my code so Mary & Meke know what stuff does
+- [DONE] Obsessively comment all of my code so Mary & Meke know what stuff does
 - Add TOC when finished

 ###Landing Page